Jostan86/pf_orchard_localization/README.md

 ### Option 1: VSCode Devcontainer
 If familiar, the easiest way to get started is likely using a VSCode devcontainer and associated Docker compose file.
 A .devcontainer folder is available with options for a container that runs on the Jetson and one on an Ubuntu Desktop.
 For the desktop, two docker compose files are available, one has the trunk_width_estimation package installed and therefore can run self-contained, while the other requires a ROS2 service for the trunk width estimation.

-A GPU and Nvidia Runtime is needed for better processing, install Nvidia runtime from here: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html.
+A GPU and Nvidia Runtime is needed for better processing, install Nvidia runtime from [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 Alternatively, the code can be run on CPU, the ```runtime: nvidia``` argument in the docker compose file will have to be removed however.

-Alternatively, the dockerfiles in the docker folder could also be used to make a docker container and developement can be done in there.
+Alternatively, the dockerfiles in the docker folder could also be used to make a docker container and development can be done in there.
 ### Option 2: Ubuntu 22.04 with ROS2 Humble
 To run locally, ROS2 Humble will need to be installed, then a python virtual environment can be setup with the needed dependencies.